 The Trademark was Petitioned to be Canceled

 A trademark may also die if the trademark was petitioned to be canceled by someone.
 These petitions may take place if another trademark owner believes your trademark is too similar to theirs and thus infringes on their trademark rights.

 Someone can also submit a petition to cancel a trademark if the trademark has not been recently used in commerce.
 The trademark owner may answer the petition to fight the cancelation.
 But often, especially if the trademark has become less important to the owner over time, the owner might not answer.
 If this is the case, the USPTO will typically cancel the trademark based on that petition and list the trademark as dead.

 How to Determine if a Trademark is Dead

-You may have a big idea for a logo, name, sign, or expression, and are wondering if someone has already acquired the trademark rights with the USPTO.
+You may have a big idea for a logo, unique business name, sign, or expression, and are wondering if someone has already acquired the trademark rights with the USPTO.
 The best thing to do is to search within the USPTO’s trademark database, called the Trademark Electronic Search System (TESS).

 The TESS database contains all trademark registrations and pending applications.
 It also notes if a trademark has been abandoned or is dead.
 The USPTO has published some tips for searching through the TESS database.